-Lithuania Mitigation options Drift reduction equip- ment e.g. nozzles (if yes 50%,? %) Toxicology Lithuania accepts mitigation options as shown in Table 17.2.6-1: NZ approach of choosing PPE and other risk mitigating measures in the EFSA calculator.
-50% drift reduction equip- ment is accepted for opera- tor, bystander and resident exposure assessment in the EFSA GD exposure calculator Residues - PHI - in some cases, restrictions for straw or haulm from treated crops as animal feed or bedding at all or for some period after last application - in some cases, all livestock keeping out of treated areas for some period after treatment Fate Groundwater Restrictions in timing (e.g. no fall use), restrictions in dose and number of applications.
+Lithuania Mitigation options Drift reduction equip- ment e.g. nozzles (if yes 50%,? %) Toxicology Lithuania accepts mitigation options as shown in Table 17.2.6-1: NZ approach of choosing PPE and other risk mitigating measures in the EFSA calculator .
+50% drift reduction equip- ment is accepted for opera- tor, bystander and resident Lithuania accepts using the NZ Worker Safe Re-entry Calculator (described in 17.2.3) for determining re-entry period (Option1) and for required interval for the use of gloves (PPE) and/or workwear (Option 2 and 3) on case by case basis. exposure assessment in the EFSA GD exposure calculator Waiting period in the greenhouses/tunnels/warehouses/empty warehouses after indoor application of PPP until re-opening is 24 hours without ventilation.
+Residues - PHI - in some cases, restrictions for straw or haulm from treated crops as animal feed or bedding at all or for some period after last application - in some cases, all livestock keeping out of treated areas for some period after treatment Fate Groundwater Restrictions in timing (e.g. no fall use), restrictions in dose and number of applications.
 Ecotoxicology Birds and mammals No additional national mitigation options are available other than those listed in Commission Regulation (EU) No 547/2011.
 The risk mitigation option "Do not apply during the bird breeding period" ((EU) No 547/2011; Spe 7) is not accepted.

-Lithuania Mitigation options Drift reduction equip- ment e.g. nozzles (if yes 50%,? %) Aquatic organ- Buffer zones, which are based on toxicity to water organisms.
+Aquatic organ- isms Buffer zones, which are based on toxicity to water organisms.
 Min - 5m, max - 20 m for field crops and vegetable, 40 m for orchards.
 Calculating on every 5 meters.
-Nozzles with 50, 75 and 90 % reduction isms Surface water Mitigation of run-off: 10 m of vegetative buffer zone is acceptable.
+Nozzles with 50, 75 and 90 % reduction Surface water Mitigation of run-off: 10 m of vegetative buffer zone is acceptable.
 Drift reducing nozzles can be used to further reduce the risk from spray drift.
-Bees Restrictions of use during flowering and foraging activity including restrictions in time: plants should be sprayed after the fly- ing time of bees between 21 and 4 o'clock.
+Bees Restrictions of use during flowering and foraging activity including restrictions in time: plants should be sprayed after the flying time of bees between 21 and 4 o'clock.
 Regulation of use PPP: to inform beekeepers those have bees in radius of 2.5km not later than 48 hours before application.
 Non-target arthropods Buffer zones for the off-field non-target arthropods.
 Min - 5m, max - 15m for field crops and vegetable, 30 m for orchards.
 Calculating on every 5 meters.
 Drift reducing nozzles can be used to further reduce the risk from spray drift.
 Nozzles with 50, 75 and 90 % reduction Soil organisms No additional national mitigation options are available other than those listed in Commission Regulation (EU) No 547/2011.
 Non-target plants Buffer zones: min - 5 m, calculating on every 5 meters.
 From currently registered PPP maximum buffer zone is 10 m.
 Drift reducing nozzles can be used to further reduce the risk from spray drift.
 Nozzles with 50, 75 and 90 % reduction